dandavison/delta/README.md

         --file-renamed-label <file-renamed-label>
             Text to display in front of a renamed file path [default: renamed:]

+        --right-arrow <right-arrow>
+            Text to display with a changed value such as a diff heading, a rename, or a chmod [default: ⟶  ]

         --hunk-label <hunk-label>
             Text to display in front of a hunk header [default: ]